Electoral Backgrounder - polling place and other offences

 Compulsory voting s.
 45

-1. An elector is guilty of an offence if the elector fails to vote at a referendum unless they have a valid and sufficient reason.
+1. A person commits an offence if they fail to vote at a referendum without a valid and sufficient reason.
 For more information on compulsory voting see Electoral Backgrounder: Compulsory voting.

 Multiple Voting s.
 130(1A)-(1C)